-The arts in the UK hasn't necessarily ever been, but definitely isn't in the best of positions right now.
+The arts in the UK hasn't necessarily ever been, but definitely wasn't (and still isn't) in the best of positions right in Summer 2020.
 Particularly live theatre, and the creation of new theatre.

 In June 2020, The Koppel Project had to move 70+ artists out of their Soho Studios building in order for it to be torn down to make space for yet another luxury hotel.

 We thought it was the perfect symbol for CAPITALISM.

 Driven by the need to reignite the importance of human connection, togetherness and community following the time of isolation covid-19 brought with it, we put together an installation, socially distanced pop up performance & film project.

 With an anarchic edge, DISMANTLE filled an empty space with a bit of life, attempting to offer hope and resilience for a moment (before it is gone again).

 It was a celebration of a city that is full of art, but, hasn't always looked after its artists.